JulianBirch/cljs-ajax/DEVELOPMENT.md

 - Java JDK
 - Clojure CLI
 - Node.js and npm
-- Google Chrome
+- Google Chrome or Chromium
 - `bubblewrap`

-On Linux, install Java, Node.js/npm, Chrome, and other system packages using your distro package manager.
-For example on Ubuntu:
+On Linux, install the packages your distro provides with its package manager.
+For example on Ubuntu, install the base system packages first:

 ```bash
 sudo apt-get update
 sudo apt-get install -y default-jdk curl rlwrap bubblewrap
 ```

+Then install Node.js/npm and Chrome or Chromium using the method that fits your Ubuntu setup.

 Install the official Clojure CLI with the Linux installer script: